 Our positive approaches to behaviour involve us 'noticing' and rewarding good choices, being explicit in descriptive feedback and praise, providing reward as reinforcement.
-Trauma Informed Schools, Action for Happiness, SCARE - our PSHE scheme all provide examples of skills and

-Trauma Informed Schools, Action for Happiness, SCARF - our PSHE scheme all provide examples of skills and vocabulary for adults to use to encourage learning in this way.
+Trauma Informed Schools, Action for Happiness (our PSHE programme of study for KS2), SEAL and R Time all provide examples of skills and vocabulary for adults to use to encourage learning in this way.

-Special Celebrations, Roles and Responsibilities:
+Special celebrations, Roles and Responsibilities: